For David Kessler, a severe allergy drove him to stop growing cannabis for the legacy market.

 The Agrify VFUs are paired with the company’s Agrify Insights software to produce an integrated cultivation solution.
 According to Agrify, the compartmentalized, stackable grow environment allows for the implementation of precise grow plans for each cultivation.

-Kessler has more than 20 years in marijuana cultivation, including ten years of closed environmental agriculture (CEA) indoor farm design.
+Kessler has more than 20 years of experience in marijuana cultivation, including ten years of closed environmental agriculture (CEA) indoor farm design.
 He has also written extensively on cultivation and is a regular speaker at cannabis industry events.

 He has also worked as a consultant on several Hollywood films, including for a jungle fight scene in Marvel’s Black Panther and a highly-complex set for the Hunger Games.